FDA to soon authorise Pfizer's COVID-19 booster shot for younger kids: NYT

-US health regulators are expected to authorize a booster shot of Pfizer/BioNTech's COVID-19 vaccine for children aged 5 to 11 as soon as Tuesday (May 17), the New York Times reported on Monday, citing people familiar with the matter.
+US health regulators are expected to authorise a booster shot of Pfizer-BioNTech's COVID-19 vaccine for children aged five to 11 as soon as Tuesday (May 17), the New York Times reported on Monday, citing people familiar with the matter.

 The companies submitted an application to the US Food and Drug Administration for authorisation last month.